NickeZ/rups/README.md

 # Rups

-This is an attempt to write a procServ implementation in rust.
+This is an attempt to write a [procServ(1)](https://linux.die.net/man/1/procserv) implementation in rust.

 Currently very much under development...